Programs and Services

 Student Guard Program

 The DPS employs part-time Student Guards during the Fall and Spring semesters.
-These Student Guards augment DPS shift staffing levels manning the fixed security post in the entry foyer of the Edward Bennett Williams Law Library, and a fixed post in the entry foyer of the Gewirz Student Center.
+These Student Guards augment DPS shift staffing levels at the fixed posts in the entry foyers of the Edward Bennett Williams Law Library and the Gewirz Student Center.

 Laptop Computer Registration

 The S.T.O.P. laptop computer registration program is designed to deter computer thefts and facilitate recovery should a computer be lost or stolen.
 Computers are permanently marked with a patented security plate bearing a unique bar code ID number, which is entered into a national asset tracking software program.
 Underneath the plate, an indelible tattoo is etched into the computer case, which if removed, displays a stolen property message.

 Bicycles are registered throughout the academic year.
 Locked and camera monitored bicycle cages, located on the P-1 level of the Gewirz Student Center, are available for the use of both Gewirz resident students and Law Center non-resident students.